Hurricane Ian tosses planes at Florida airport, downs trees - NewsBreak

 ORLANDO, Fla. - Hurricane Ian left many areas of Florida underwater after making landfall on Wednesday afternoon.
 The system – which reached Category 4 hurricane strengthen – is now a tropical storm but continued to drench Central Florida as it tracked across the state.
 Rescue efforts were underway...

-Hurricane Ian -- which is now a tropical storm -- caused massive flooding across Central Florida.
-Rescue efforts are underway in several counties.
-One man living in Ventura Country Club in Orlando decided to kayak across the floods.
+ORLANDO, Fla. - Flooding from Hurricane Ian didn't stop one Florida man from getting where he needed to be.
+Ian -- which is now a tropical storm -- caused massive flooding across Central Florida.
+Video taken by Twitter user @1RubenJunior shows a man living in Ventura Country Club in Orlando kayaking across the flooded neighborhood.

 RELATED LOCAL CHANNELS